Slides 📊

 Master the Poisson probability mass function and its single parameter \(\lambda\).

-Derive expected value and variance using infinite series techniques.
+Derive the Poisson expected value and variance using infinite series techniques.

-Understand how interval length affects the parameter \(\lambda\).
+Understand how the interval length affects the parameter \(\lambda\).

 5.7.1.
 From Counting Events to Modeling Rates

 The Poisson distribution emerges when we count events that occur randomly over continuous intervals of time, space, or volume.
-Unlike binomial experiments where we have a fixed number of trials, Poisson processes involve counting events within fixed intervals where the number of possible events is theoretically unlimited.
+Unlike a binomial experiment which involves a fixed number of trials, the number of events in a Poisson process is theoretically unlimited.

 What Makes a Process Poisson?